pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 -  For more than 100 MAC pass-through entries create pipes in line with the rules file to speedup the process.
    `#3932 <https://redmine.pfsense.org/issues/3932>`__
--  Zone backend changed from text-based (e.g. “cpzone”) to using the zone id (e.g. “2”) for specifying the context.
+-  Zone backend changed from text-based (e.g. "cpzone") to using the zone id (e.g. "2") for specifying the context.
 -  ipfw\_context has been removed.
-To list zones, use “ipfw zone list”
+To list zones, use "ipfw zone list"
 -  Default lighttpd daemon port for a Captive Portal zone is based on the zone ID.
 For example, zone ID 2 uses port 8002.
 There may not be a daemon on port 8000.